Do you know what it means to have faith in yourself?

 If they’re stuck in a defeatist mentality, try to avoid conversations that will lead to negative rants about their potential or yours.

 In some cases, you’ll need to simply avoid these people as much as you can.
-Every conversation turns into a negative monologue, and they twist every compliment you give into a chance to tear themselves (or you) down.
+Every conversation turns into a negative monologue, (or you) down.
 Don’t give them the opportunity.

 Instead, hang out with people who build you up, who are unabashedly self-confident, and who set an example of growth that inspires you to keep moving forward.
 Spend more time with people whose belief in themselves is contagious.